Halyna Hutchins: Death

-On October 21, 2021, Hutchins was working as director of photography on the set of the Western film Rust, near La Cienega, New Mexico.
-While preparing for a scene, actor Alec Baldwin discharged a Pietta .45 Colt revolver used as a prop, fatally wounding her and injuring director Joel Souza.
-She died later that day at the age of 42 while being transferred to the University of New Mexico Hospital in Albuquerque.
-Baldwin released a statement the next day expressing shock and sadness at the incident.
-He said he would cooperate with police and offered support to her family.
+Hutchins was the director of photography on the Western film Rust.
+While working on set near La Cienega, New Mexico preparing for a scene, actor Alec Baldwin discharged a Pietta .45 Colt revolver, injuring director Joel Souza, and fatally wounding Hutchins.
+She died later that day while being transferred to the University of New Mexico Hospital in Albuquerque.
+The next day Baldwin expressed his shock and sadness at the incident.
+He said he would cooperate with police, and offered support to her family.

-A candlelight vigil at the Albuquerque Civic Plaza was organized by local IATSE chapters and held on October 23.
+A candlelight vigil at the Albuquerque Civic Plaza organized by local IATSE chapters was held on October 23.
 It drew hundreds of people.
-She was buried at Hollywood Forever Cemetery in Hollywood, California.
+She is buried at Hollywood Forever Cemetery in Hollywood, California.

-On February 15, 2022, it was reported that the family of Hutchins had filed a lawsuit against Baldwin and other crew members of the film Rust, alleging that her wrongful death on the set was caused by irresponsible behavior and cost-cutting.
-The lawsuit was settled for undisclosed sums, on October 5, 2022, with her widower being given a job as executive producer of the film.